UNAVCO Logo

 UNAVCO's Strainmeters Record the Arrival of Tsunamis on the west coast of North America

-UNAVCO’s Plate Boundary Observatory includes 75 borehole strainmeters installed predominantly throughout the west coast of North America.
+UNAVCO’s Plate Boundary Observatory (PBO) includes 75 borehole strainmeters installed predominantly throughout the west coast of North America.
 Strainmeters work by detecting changes in the size of the borehole, and are sensitive enough to detect a 4 picometer change (smaller than the width of a hydrogen atom).
 Because they are so sensitive, they pick up every thump and shake in their vicinity, including the arrival of a tsunami wave from across the ocean.

 Read more